Skip to Content, Navigation, or Footer.

 “I would go to dining halls and just stock up on fruits and take loaves of bread and just cart them to Kennedy Plaza every Sunday,” she said.

 Since 1980, the Food Not Bombs movement has spread internationally, forming independent chapters throughout cities across the country.
 The organization is an anti-war group dedicated to redistributing food and resources locally.
-After Venegas-Ramirez’s experience in spring 2023, she and others worked to get Student Activities Office approval for a Brown chapter and recruit as many students as possible.
+After Venegas-Ramirez’s experience in spring 2023, she and others worked to get Student Activities Office approval for a Brown club to support the FNB Providence chapter.
+They tried to recruit as many students as possible.

 “And our numbers grew.
 Like overnight,” she said.
 “We had like 80 members, and we finally got the SAO recognition.”